tah3in/projects-python/Ransomware/README.txt

 decrypt requires two things :
 1. token : Each file has its own token
 2. The key that is the same for all encrypted files

+If you want to encode other formats such as photos, videos, and zip, you must change the desired_format inside the codes.